 VCFA’s Registrar serves as the international student coordinator.

-Vermont College of Fine Arts is certified by the U.S. Immigration and Customs Enforcement’s Student and Exchange Visitor Program (SEVP) to admit International students, and welcomes applications from international students.
 VCFA must issue an I-20 Certificate of Eligibility to each international student in advance of every on-campus residency.
-In addition, all international students other than Canadian citizens will need to obtain an F-1 Student Visa prior to each residency period.
+In addition, all international students other than Canadian citizens (or those that qualify for certain other exceptions) must obtain an F-1 Student Visa.

 VCFA does not issue I-20 certificates to dependents (spouses or children) of international students.

 Canadian citizens do not need to obtain a Student Visa to attend VCFA.
 Canadian students will need the I-20 Certificate of Eligibility, a receipt for the fee payment, and a valid passport in hand when arriving at the US Port of Entry.
 All other international students must obtain an F-1 Student Visa prior to entering the US.
 Students must present the I-20 Certificate of Eligibility and a receipt for the fee payment when applying for a Student Visa (along with other required documentation).
 Students should allow plenty of time for the Student Visa process.
 More information about the Student Visa process is available here.
 Legal Permanent Residents (aka Permanent Resident Aliens) have immigrated legally, been admitted to the US by the Department of Homeland Security as permanent residents of the US, and have a Permanent Resident Card (Form I-551, also known as a green card).
 Legal Permanent Residents do not need to go through the I-20 process but should provide the registrar’s office with a copy of their Permanent Resident Card for our records.